zoharsnir/icinga2/doc/17-language-reference.md

 NodeName            |**Read-write.** Contains the cluster node name.
 Set to the local hostname by default.
 RunAsUser           |**Read-write.** Defines the user the Icinga 2 daemon is running as.
 Set in the Icinga 2 sysconfig.
 RunAsGroup          |**Read-write.** Defines the group the Icinga 2 daemon is running as.
 Set in the Icinga 2 sysconfig.
-PlatformName        |**Read-only.** The name of the operating system, e.g. "Ubuntu".
-PlatformVersion     |**Read-only.** The version of the operating system, e.g. "14.04.3 LTS".
-PlatformKernel      |**Read-only.** The name of the operating system kernel, e.g. "Linux".
-PlatformKernelVersion|**Read-only.** The version of the operating system kernel, e.g. "3.13.0-63-generic".
-BuildCompilerName   |**Read-only.** The name of the compiler Icinga was built with, e.g. "Clang".
-BuildCompilerVersion|**Read-only.** The version of the compiler Icinga was built with, e.g. "7.3.0.7030031".
-BuildHostName       |**Read-only.** The name of the host Icinga was built on, e.g. "acheron".
-ApplicationVersion  |**Read-only.** The application version, e.g. "2.9.0".
-MaxConcurrentChecks |**Read-write**.
-The number of max checks run simultaneously.
-Defaults to 512.
-Environment         |**Read-write**.
-The name of the Icinga environment.
+ApiEnvironment      |**Read-write**.
+The name of the Icinga environment for ApiListener.
 Included in the SNI host name when making outbound connections.
-Defaults to "production".
+Defaults to `production`.

 Advanced runtime constants.
 Please only use them if advised by support or developers.